Need help immediately? Call 646-54-DRDEB

 But now someone is turning the world upside down by saying you’re not.
 Isn’t “up” really up?
 Isn’t “down” really down?
 To have the truths of your existence called so casually into question is disconcerting and frightening.
 It’s frightening because it de-stabilizes you; you don’t know what strange and unexpected thing will happen next.

 This is subtle emotional abuse.
 The “subtle” part is what makes it vicious: It could take years to catch onto.
 That’s because the attacks could have a grain of truth to them.
 After all, even if hordes of people have told you you’re beautiful, your partner—if she or he is in a really nasty mood—can come back with, “Well that was five years ago.”

-And the reality is that even if hordes of people have praised you, you never counted.
+And the reality is that even if hordes of people have praised you, you never really did count how many people did that.
 It isn’t possible that you know for sure that 454 people besides your parents have told you this “truth.”
 So between the grain of truth that is potentially in the attack—even if it isn’t at all the case in actuality—and the fact that you often don’t have hard evidence to support what you thought was true, the attacks slowly corrode not only your sense of self, but your sense of reality.
 This is scary business.

 Whether you’ve been unexpectedly told that you’re not thrifty, organized, punctual, friendly, pleasant, smart, or anything else you assumed to be true of yourself, the result is the same: It undermines your clarity on exactly who you are and it undermines your sense of reality.